 The Authority has established a commercial paper ("CP") program to provide interim financing for the Authority's capital improvement program.
 Two series of notes have been issued under the commercial paper program: the tax-exempt Series B CP Notes in an aggregate principal amount not to exceed \$100,000, and the taxable Series C CP Notes in an aggregate principal amount not to exceed \$50,000, (collectively, the "Commercial Paper Notes"), each as subordinate debt to the senior debt discussed in Note 11.
-To provide liquidity and credit support for the Commercial Paper Notes, the Authority obtained irrevocable, direct-pay letters of credit (the "Letters of Credit") issued by Landesbank Hessen-Thüringen Girozentrale, New York Branch (the "Bank") which currently expire on May 15, 2020.
+In May 2020, the Authority replaced the expiring direct-pay letters of credit issued by Landesbank Hessen-Thüringen Girozentrale, New York Branch with new irrevocable, direct-pay letters of credit, issued by TD Bank, NA to continue to provide liquidity and credit support for the Commercial Paper Notes.